-- 90. In addition to the disclosures required by paragraph 86.
-An entity that applies the cost model in paragraph 65 shall disclose: - (a) The depreciation methods used; - (b) The useful live or the depreciation rates used; - (c) The gross carrying amount and the accumulated depreciation (aggregated with accumulated impairment losses) at the beginning and end of the period;
+- 90. In addition to the disclosures required by paragraph 86, an entity that applies the cost model in paragraph 65 shall disclose: - (a) The depreciation methods used; - (b) The useful lives or the depreciation rates used;

-- (d) The reconciliation of the carrying amount of investment property at the beginning and end of the period, showing the following: - (i) Additions, disclosing separately those additions resulting from acquisitions and those resulting from subsequent expenditure recognized as an asset; - (ii) Additions resulting from acquisitions through entity combinations; - (iii) Disposals; - (iv) Depreciation; - (v) The amount of impairment losses recognized, and the amount of impairment losses reversed, during the period in accordance with MPSAS 21 or MPSAS 26, as appropriate; - (vi) The net exchange differences arising on the translation of the financial statements into a different presentation currency, and on translation of a foreign operation into the presentation currency of the reporting entity; - (vii) Transfers to and from inventories and owner-occupied property; and

-(viii) Other changes; and

-- (e) The fair value of investment property.
+- (c) The gross carrying amount and the accumulated depreciation (aggregated with accumulated impairment losses) at the beginning and end of the period; - (d) The reconciliation of the carrying amount of investment property at the beginning and end of the period, showing the following: - (i) Additions, disclosing separately those additions resulting from acquisitions and those resulting from subsequent expenditure recognized as an asset; - (ii) Additions resulting from acquisitions through public sector combinations; - (iii) Disposals; - (iv) Depreciation; - (v) The amount of impairment losses recognized, and the amount of impairment losses reversed, during the period in accordance with MPSAS 21, Impairment of Non-Cash-Generating Assets, or MPSAS 26, Impairment of Cash-Generating Assets, as appropriate; - (vi) The net exchange differences arising on the translation of the financial statements into a different presentation currency, and on translation of a foreign operation into the presentation currency of the reporting entity; - (vii) Transfers to and from inventories and owner-occupied property; and - (viii) Other changes; and - (e) The fair value of investment property.
 In the exceptional cases described in paragraph 62, when an entity cannot determine the fair value of the investment property reliably, the entity shall disclose: - (i) A description of the investment property; - (ii) An explanation of why fair value cannot be determined reliably; and - (iii) If possible, the range of estimates within which fair value is highly likely to lie.